On this page:

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

-If you are experiencing symptoms of COVID-19, including fever, cough or shortness of breath, please wear a mask and pick up an antigen test kit.
+If you are experiencing symptoms of COVID-19, including fever, cough or shortness of breath, please limit contact with others, wear a high-quality mask, and self-administer an antigen test as soon as possible (see where to get free antigen tests).
 Students with severe symptoms should contact Cornell Health at 607-255-5155 (24/7) for consultation.

 See information about what to do if you test positive for COVID.